loning/universe/03_theoretical_framework.md

 This mechanism explains the formation of higher-dimensional consciousness phenomena such as collective consciousness, social consciousness, and religious consciousness.

 ### IV.
-Relationship Between Quantum Consciousness and Classical Memory
+Quantum Consciousness and Classical Memory

 1. **Quantum Consciousness Definition**: Quantum consciousness is the quantum structure of long-term stable and effective entanglement between the observer and the quantum domain, which is the essence of consciousness continuity.
    - Effective quantum entanglement → Classical knowledge (consciousness)